awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-data-output.md

 ## Output Directories<a name="sms-output-directories"></a>

 Ground Truth creates several directories in your Amazon S3 output path\.
 These directories contain the results of your labeling job and other artifacts of the job\.
-The top\-level directory for a labeling job is given the same name as your labeling job; the output directories are placed beneath it\.
-For example, if you named your labeling job **find\-people**, your output would be in the following directories:
+The top\-level directory for a labeling job is given the same name as your labeling job, the output directories are placed beneath it\.
+For example, if you named your labeling job **find\-people** your output would be in the following directories:

 ```
 s3://AWSDOC-EXAMPLE-BUCKET/find-people/activelearning